 LONG TERM PROJECT TITLE CURRENT DESCRIPTION COST ESTIMATE 1 Strand stairways (Phase II) Improvements to multiple stairwells along The Strand.
 The City's grant application (\$1.5 million) was approved in the latest Federal Transportation Act.
 There is a 20% local match requirement and the earliest the grant funds would be available is October 2006.
-This project will repair damaged stairs and bring them into ADA compliance.
-The project will be designed to be completed in phases as funds become available. \$2,200,000 2 Polliwog Park Improvements - Unfunded Portion Phase II of Masterplan which includes the Southeast portion of the park's picnic pads, play equipment, sidewalks, irrigation and signage.
-The Masterplan identified infrastructure needs for the successful operation of the \$3,800,000 park.
-3 Downtown Streetscape Improvements Replace all of the blue tile sidewalks in the downtown area with stamped concrete; replace existing directories with kiosk style; and complete landscaping enhancements. \$2,500,000 4 Pier Plaza and Entrance The base of the pier, including the pier parking lot area is an underutilized area that could be modified to create an inviting community space that would create an anchor for the downtown.
+This project will repair damaged stairs \$2,200,000 and bring them into ADA compliance.
+The project will be designed to be completed in phases as funds become available.
+2 Polliwog Park Improvements - Unfunded Portion Phase II of Masterplan which includes the Southeast portion of the park's picnic pads, play equipment, sidewalks, irrigation and signage.
+The Masterplan identified infrastructure needs for the successful operation of the park. \$3,800,000 3 Downtown Streetscape Improvements Replace all of the blue tile sidewalks in the downtown area with stamped concrete; replace blue tile crosswalks with stamped concrete crosswalks; replace existing directories with kiosk style; and complete landscaping enhancements. \$2,500,000 4 Pier Plaza and Entrance The base of the pier, including the pier parking lot area is an underutilized area that could be modified to create an inviting community space that would create an anchor for the downtown.
 Options include moving the lower pier parking lots under the upper pier parking lots (creating a two-level structure) and perhaps relocating the bike path/Strand in that area.
 Hardscape, landscape and art could work together to create an enhanced environment for the community. \$1,400,000 5 Sepulveda Blvd.
 Trees Plant trees and install irrigation system for uniform tree scape on Sepulveda Blvd. from Rosecrans Avenue to Artesia Blvd. \$1,600,000 6 Fire Station 2 Remodel Remodel and enlargement of apparatus bays and living quarters at Fire Station 2 (1400 Manhattan Beach Blvd.).
 Fire Station 2 is over 50 years old.
 Our Fire Engines, which are equipped with aerial ladders, are unable to fit into the apparatus bays.
 Also, there are no living facilities for female firefighters.
-Expansion of the bays and living quarters is also needed for an ambulance or rescue unit to be placed in service at Fire Station 2. \$TBD Tot Total Cost Estimate for Long Term Projects \$11,5000,000+
+Expansion of the bays and living quarters is also needed for an ambulance or rescue unit to be placed in service at Fire Station 2. \$TBD Tot Total Cost Estimate for Long Term Projects

 FACILITIES PLANNING STUDY PROJECT TITLE CURRENT DESCRIPTION COST ESTIMATE 1 Skateboard Park Construction of a skate park at Marine Avenue Park or suitable location to meet the demand for a skateboard facility. \$550,000 2 Scout House Reconstruction Demolish and rebuild the existing scout house.
-This is included in the 1996 Joslyn Space Study Masterplan. \$2,000,000 (recon) 3 Scout House Modular (if not reconstructed) \$250,00 4 School Maintenance Facility Acquisition The school district maintenance yard is underutilized and in a prime location at the corner of Peck & Manhattan Beach Blvd.
-Options for utilization of that site include a recreation/community center, a performing arts center, or other use that would be synergistic with Polliwog Park and the Botanical Garden. \$TBD 5 Begg Pool Reconstruction Will provide a new state of the art aquatic facility with a 50 meter zero depth pool, teaching pool, play equipment and water features. \$10,000,000 6 Joslyn Hall Reconstruction Reconstruction of the Joslyn Community Center.
-This is based on the 1996 Space Study Masterplan.
-Facility needs have changed since then.
-This plan needs to be revised to reflect growth in needs for facilities. \$4,000,000 7 Live Oak Park Hall Reconstruction Demolish existing building and construct a larger two story structure.
-Proposed facility would include two (2) meeting rooms, restrooms, youth sports concession stand, storage areas, dance & martial arts studio with mirrored walls, and partitions to separate rooms.
-Small kitchen with sinks and all amenities, A/C, heating and sound equipment.
-To include storage cabnets for activity supplies; approximate size is 80 feet by 50 feet. \$3,500,000
+This is included in the 1996 Joslyn Space Study Masterplan. \$2,000,000 (recon) 3 Scout House Modular (if not reconstructed) \$250,000 (modular) 4 School Maintenance Facility Acquisition The school district maintenance yard is underutilized and in a prime location at the corner of Peck & Manhattan Beach Blvd.
+Options for utilization of that site include a recreation/community center, a performing arts center, or other use that would be synergistic with Polliwog Park and the Botanical Garden. \$TBD 5 Begg Pool Reconstruction Will provide a new state of the art aquatic facility with a 50 meter zero depth pool, teaching pool, play equipment and water features. \$10,000,000